 Run time is approximately 1 hour and 50 minutes, including one 20-minute intermission.

 Image: Costume sketches by Sandra Woodall.

-Photos: Atlanta Ballet Company dancers Alexandre Barros, Christian Clark, Nadia Mara, Miguel Angel Montoya, Brandon Nguyen, John Welker.
+Photos: Atlanta Ballet Company dancers Alexandre Barros, Jacob Bush, Peng-Yu Chen, Christian Clark, Heath Gill, Tara Lee, Nadia Mara, Miguel Angel Montoya, Brandon Nguyen, Rachel Van Buskirk, John Welker.
 Photos by Charlie McCullers.

 Cobb Energy Performing Arts Centre